Academic Master

 Introduction

-“Utopia” is the most popular work of St. Thomas More who was an English knight who later became the Chancellor of England.
-The book “Utopia” is a dialogue among More, the sailor Raphael Hythloday and More’s friend Peter.
-The topic discussed in the dialogue is regarding the different issues and problems with the European governments as compared to the Utopian nation.
-The sailor Hythloday believed in unorthodox moral and political position and conveys his beliefs and thoughts in relation to the story of his stay at Utopia which according to him was an ideal government and society.
-Peter and More discuss politics with Hythloday who demonstrates his complaints and issues against the English law.
-The law which disturbs Hythloday the most is the death penalty of the thieves in England.
-According to him, death punishment gives an urge in the criminals to kill or murder the people they rob.
-Apart from this, Hythloday commented on the corrupted European leaders and that whoever decided to serve them would merely be giving up his morality and virtue.
+“Utopia” is the most popular work of St. Thomas More, an English knight who later became the Chancellor of England.
+The book “Utopia” is a dialogue between More, the sailor Raphael Hythloday and More’s friend Peter.
+The topic discussed in the dialogue is the different issues and problems with the European governments compared to those of the Utopian nation.
+The sailor Hythloday believed in unorthodox moral and political positions and conveyed his beliefs and thoughts in relation to the story of his stay at Utopia, which, according to him, was an ideal government and society.
+Peter and More discuss politics with Hythloday, who demonstrates his complaints and issues against the English law.
+The law that disturbs Hythloday the most is the death penalty for thieves in England.
+According to him, death punishment urges criminals to kill or murder the people they rob.
+Apart from this, Hythloday commented on the corrupt European leaders and said that whoever decided to serve them would merely give up his morality and virtue.

 “Either they will seduce you by their evil ways, or… you will me be made a screen for the knavery and folly of others” (More).
-The author makes use of the ideal government or society ‘Utopia’ in order to condemn the real society in which he was residing.
-The people of Utopia did not argue or fight over the religious subjects, did not own private property, did not give importance to the accumulation of wealth, and kept their people away from the undesired combats.
+The author makes use of the ideal government or society, ‘Utopia’, in order to condemn the real society in which he was residing.
+The people of Utopia did not argue or fight over religious subjects, did not own private property, did not give importance to the accumulation of wealth, and kept their people away from undesired combats.
 They valued freedom of expression and tolerated various beliefs.
-The book plays a role of a comment on the political and social problems of his time.
-It gives the readers a thought and a vision that how a perfect and an ideal society could be established.
+The book plays the role of a comment on the political and social problems of his time.
+It gives the readers a thought and a vision of how a perfect and ideal society could be established.

-Dante, being the narrator of the story of his journey through Hell, makes use of the irony to give a meaningful thought at the way people make their choices which then lead them either to Hell or Heaven.
-Their decisions and choices of this life impact the results of the afterlife.
-The people suffering from the punishments of the Hell were displayed making use of the situational irony.
+Dante, being the narrator of the story of his journey through Hell, makes use of irony to give meaningful thought to the way people make their choices, which then lead them either to Hell or Heaven.
+Their decisions and choices in this life impact the results of the afterlife.
+The people suffering from the punishments of Hell were displayed, making use of situational irony.
 It occurs when the results are the opposite of the person’s expectations.
-Dante first tells that how ironic it is that a person lives his life full of desires and wishes, not realizing that death will overtake him sometime.
+Dante first tells how ironic it is that a person lives his life full of desires and wishes, not realizing that death will overtake him some time.

 “I was so full of sleep just at that point